chenbadream/INT-ACT/doc/evaluation.md

         echo "Launching server on port $PORT for step $STEP"
 ```
 In our experience, on one 80GB A100/H100, we can evaluate 4 pairs of server+client in parallel, so we set `BATCH_SIZE=4`.
-You can change this number to fit your GPU memory.
+You can adjust this number to match your GPU's memory.

-Then, we iterate over config and random seed combinations, launching 4 pairs of server+client simultaneously, each pair using a checkpoint at a specific gradient step.
+Then, we iterate over configs and random seed combinations, launching 4 pairs of server+client simultaneously, each pair using a checkpoint at a specific gradient step.

 ### Launch Server and Client
 ```bash